TrashChan1/Bro_PBT/Milestones.md

 * Connect MongoDB using Mongoose
 * Define UI wireframes using Figma/pen & paper
 * Assign feature responsibilities to group members
+## Notes:
+* Split into major components
+* Assign major components to group members
+* Do this before turning in?

 # Milestone 2: User Authentication System
 ## Objectives: